 We collect personal information about your use of 1000minds software and our website in order to provide 1000minds services and to interact with and respond to you.
 If you contact us, we may keep a record of that correspondence.

-In addition, for the purpose of analysing user trends and internet traffic, we may collect details of your visit to our website, information about your computer, Internet Protocol address, operating system and browser, etc.
+In addition, for the purpose of analyzing user trends and internet traffic, we may collect details of your visit to our website, information about your computer, Internet Protocol address, operating system and browser, etc.

 We reserve the right to collect any other information at our discretion, and to notify you of news and other important information via email for as long as you have an account with 1000minds.